 After you have determined approximately how many gallons of water are in your pool we need to convert this into a rating of Gallons per Minute.
 We will assume that you want to achieve 2 complete turnovers per day which is recommended for salt water systems.
 If you want to run the pump less you will need to increase chlorine output on the chlorine generator.

 We can see that a 16,200 gallon pool run 24 hours a day requires 22.5 GPM output.

 If we want to achieve a complete turnover twice a day but want to run a 6, 8, or 10 hour cycle twice a day we can use the following calculations:

 The goal is to achieve the highest efficiency and the options are running a higher horsepower pump for shorter durations or a lower horsepower pump for longer duration.
 The advantage of running a low horsepower pump for longer periods is that your water chemistry is more balanced and you will create a more reliable and steady amount of chlorine from the salt cell.

-This is where a variable speed pool pump comes in handy because you can run the pump at a low speed and increase the speed when you require more chlorine output.
+This is where a variable speed pool pump comes in handy because you can run the pump at a low speed and increase the speed when you require more chlorine output or you need extra horsepower to operate a solar powered pool heater.
 You will not only notice substantial electrical savings but your pool will be healthier due to the constant circulation.